-Need to use Windows 10 Remote Desktop for file transfer right now!
+Urgently need to use Windows 10 Remote Desktop for file transfer!

 "I've been using Remote Desktop for a few days now, but I'm still learning how to use it.
 Now I urgently need to use Remote Desktop to transfer files from my friend's PC (2 PCs are Windows 10 on the same LAN).
 But I have no idea how to achieve it.
 Can anybody show me some concrete steps?"